ky4ds/ky4ds.github.io/_posts/2021-06-16-two-band-trapped-dipole-calculator.markdown

 ## Caveat

-I have not yet built an antenna using these values, however these values agree with alternative calculations I've done while designing and building my first trap dipole.
+I have not yet built an antenna using these exact values, however these values are close to alternative calculations I've done while designing and building my first trap dipole (which was successful).

 ## Notes

-As explained by CT1EOJ, the electrical height is difficult to measure.
-For a 17m trap functioning as a load on 20m, this method gave me a inductive reactance, \\(X-L\\), of 63Ω (14 awg and electrical height of 20ft).
-After building this calculator and trying different electrical heights, the coil inductance doesn't seem to be too sensitive, even with wild swings in electrical height.

-When I built my trapped 17m/20m trapped dipole with \\(X-L = 200Ω\\), the 20m section was less than half the length I expected it to be.
+When I built my trapped 17m/20m trapped dipole with \\(X-L = 200Ω\\), the 20m section was much shorter than I expected.
 That means my inductance, and therefore my inductive reactance, was too high and should have been lower.
-However this calculator gives a \\(X-L\\) of over 200Ω for almost all combinations of wire diameter and electrical height, when I should have expected less.

-Turns out my reactance was too high because I overshot the coil distance from feedpoint.
+It turns out my reactance was too high because I overshot the coil distance from feedpoint.
 I calculated

 \\(17m/20m = 85\%\\)